How to Maintain Healthy Eating as a Lifestyle: Make It Fun!

 It’s important to be mindful of not just what kind of oils you use, but also how much oil you use!
 Most people tend to overuse oils when they cook, but if you are trying to be more health conscious use oils sparingly.
 Avoid lard, butter, canola oil and certain vegetable oils that contain trans fat, which is bad for heart health.
 Instead, use healthier options like peanut oil, olive oil, grapeseed oil and avocado oil.
 These oils are better for heart health, especially when unrefined.
 Just be sure to use them in moderation and consider that unrefined oils will leave more of it’s natural flavor in the oil.

-If you struggle with emotional eating, stay tuned for the next blog, where we’ll dive into deeper food-related issues and provide tips on overcoming them.
+If you struggle with emotional eating, learn how to identify the root cause and apply proven strategies to overcome them.
 Click here to read more on emotional eating.

 Conclusion